 - If Media Composer is crashing when you are opening a project.
 This won’t always fix it but it’s a good place to start

-- Moving media onto Avid ISIS or another type of shared storage solution and the media is offline
+- Moving media onto Avid NEXIS or another type of shared storage solution and the media is offline

 How do I delete databases and rebuild them?